abentele/mycv/README.md

 https://www.udemy.com/course/nestjs-the-complete-developers-guide/

-Compared to the sourcecode provided by the course, this repo should be more up-to-date with aspects like TypeORM configuration.
+Compared to the sourcecode provided by the course, this repo should be more up-to-date with aspects like TypeORM configuration, e2e-test configuration etc.

 ## Project setup